 End of Support for VMware Shared deployments

-VMware Shared is not available for new deployments after 28 March 2024.
-Existing instances are supported until 15 January 2025.
-Ensure that you migrate all your VMware Shared resources to IBM Cloud® for VMware Cloud Foundation as a Service by 15 January 2025.
+As of 28 March 2024, VMware Shared is not available for new deployments.
+Support for existing instances is extended until 28 February 2025.
+All customer and management data, including the backups of workloads, will be deleted in March 2025.
+Migrate all your VMware Shared resources to IBM Cloud® for VMware Cloud Foundation as a Service by 28 February 2025.

-IBM Cloud support for IBM Cloud for VMware Shared will end on 15 January 2025.
-As stated in End of Support for NSX-V instance deployments, IBM’s exclusive support extension for VMware® NSX-V will end on 15 January 2025.
+IBM Cloud support for IBM Cloud for VMware Shared will end on 28 February 2025.
+As stated in End of Support for NSX-V instance deployments, IBM’s exclusive support extension for VMware® NSX-V is ending soon.
+Because IBM Cloud for VMware Shared uses NSX-V as the underlying networking software, it will no longer be supported after 28 February 2025.

-The upgraded replacement for VMware Shared is VMware Cloud Foundation (VCF) as a Service, the next generation, IBM-managed VMware Cloud Director offering.
+The upgraded replacement for VMware Shared is VMware Cloud Foundation (VCF) as a Service, the next generation IBM-managed VMware Cloud Director offering.
 IBM® strongly recommends that you migrate your workloads to VCF as a Service.

 IBM Cloud offers secure, simple, and cost-effective onboarding and migration options: either self-service or assisted.
 For more information, see Migrating from VMware Shared to VCF as a Service.